This post was most recently updated on January 28th, 2021

-Common choices are excess milk, bone broth, stock, soups and stews.
+Other common choices are excess goat milk, bone broth, stock, soups and stews.
 Pureed fruit also needs to be frozen following this method, anything that is sloppy or runny needs to be frozen carefully so as to not shatter the jars.

 2) Keep the liquid an inch (2.5cm) below the shoulders of the jar.

 Wide mouth jars have very little, if any, shoulder to the shape of the jar.
 The shoulder of the jar is where the wide bit starts to get narrow.
 It is also the area most likely to break when you are using glass to freeze things.

 As the jar contents is freezing it will freeze from the outside inward.
 This means the piece of liquid sitting under the shoulders will be solid fairly near the beginning of the freezing process.

 As the inside of the liquid freezes it pushes back against the outer layer that is already frozen, expanding the liquid upwards towards the space that you have left for it.

 If there is not enough space below the shoulders, as the ice is forced straight up it will push right through the glass in it’s way causing it to crack.

 So, to ensure that you don’t crack all your jars, keep your liquid at least 1 inch below the shoulders of the jar.